Forget new year’s resolutions: The ultimate guide to setting financial goals

 - When your home or auto insurance term ends, check online for lower premiums and save even more by increasing your deductible.

 - Have debt to pay down?
-Try to get your credit card interest rate reduced to make your payments more effective at reducing your principle.
+Try to get your credit card interest rate reduced to make your payments more effective at reducing your principal.

 - Look for ways to save money.
 Doing this will free up money to add to your savings.
 Once you’ve saved in as many ways as you can, you could find more money to save by looking for other sources of income.